-Although the entire crustal column beneath the Coso Geothermal Area appears to have depressed Vs speeds (Figs. 9c, 12), there is an indication of a low velocity zone between depths of 6 and 8 km.
+[28] Although the entire crustal column beneath the Coso geothermal area appears to have depressed V_s speeds (Figures 9c and 13), there is an indication of a low-velocity zone between depths of 6 and 8 km.
 This may reflect a deeper magmatic anomaly underlying the shallow geothermally induced anomaly in the top 2 km.
-The absence of profound low velocities below ~14 km (Figure 10e) tends to support a shallow magmatic interpretation.
-As noted above, these low velocities between 6 and 8 km depth extend over much of the region (e.g., beneath Death Valley, Fig. 12, A-A'), although several studies discussed low velocity zones beneath Death Valley (e.g., de Voogd, et al., 1986) and suggested a magmatic origin.
+The absence of profound low velocities below ~14 km (Figure 11e) tends to support a shallow magmatic interpretation.
+As noted above, these low velocities between 6 and 8 km depth extend over much of the region (e.g., beneath Death Valley, Figure 13, A-A'), although several studies discussed low-velocity zones beneath Death Valley [e.g., de Voogd et al., 1986] and suggested a magmatic origin.
 Thus, it is important to test the resolvability of a shallow magmatic body (6-10 km) and the ability to separate such a body from anomalies above and below it.

-As a first test to gain insight into vertical resolution, we consider dispersion curves for low velocity anomalies in depth ranges from 1-4 km (red), 6-10 km (pink), and 10-15 km (blue), respectively, as seen in Figure 13a.
-The amplitude of the velocity anomaly is 10% for the whole low velocity body.
-Rayleigh wave phase velocities from these models are presented in Figure 13b together with a background model.
-Inspection of the dispersion curves shows that to resolve anomalies at depths from 1-4 km from those at 6-10 km requires observations below 6 sec period, which we have.
+[29] As a first test to gain insight into vertical resolution, we consider dispersion curves for lowvelocity anomalies in depth ranges from 1 to 4 km (red), 6 to 10 km (pink), and 10 to 15 km (blue), respectively, as seen in Figure 14a.
+The amplitude of the velocity anomaly is 10% for the whole lowvelocity body.
+Rayleigh wave phase velocities from these models are presented in Figure 14b together with a background model.
+Inspection of the dispersion curves shows that to resolve anomalies at depths from 1 to 4 km from those at 6 to 10 km requires observations below 6 s periods, which we have.
 Resolving shallow and deep magmatic bodies at 6-10 km versus 10-15 km is harder, however.
-Measurements below 6 sec period are still needed, but the phase speed differences presented by these anomalies are smaller.
+Measurements below 6 s periods are still needed, but the phase speed differences presented by these anomalies are smaller.
 In this case, with a 10% anomaly, differences are only about 50 m/s, which is approximately equal to the uncertainty in the phase speed maps.